 Many of these projects nurture the constant search for an effective way to develop ourselves either as social beings or simply responsible professionals.

-This restless hunt for an answer led me to many professionals within a variety of research and development areas: Gilles Lipovetsky, Albert Camus, Jacque Fresco and Sagi Haviv among many others that go beyond the momentous.
+This restless hunt for an answer led me to many professionals within a variety of research and development areas: Gilles Lipovetsky, Albert Camus, Jacque Fresco and Sagi Haviv among many others that went beyond the surface.
 They are people that contributed to improve our society through their daily passion.

 Gilles Lipovetsky: author of many books like L’Empire de l’éphémère and Hypermodern Times.
 His vision of the ephemeral reality we are living in is inspiring.